meows/racket/docs/math-test.md

 6. If I wanted to keep the graph of the function the same, but move it to the right or left, as well as up or down, then how should I change the function?

+---

 Let's say I have a graph on a function where the horizontal axis represents the inputs, and the veritcal axis represents the outputs.
 Would you ever expect a vertical line?
 How would you interpret that?

+How might ratio and velocity be related?